+Exams are started by exam invigilators with lead invigilators responsible for identification of candidates in room.
 Exams are finished by invigilators who ensure that scripts are collected in candidate number order.
 The exams officer, assisted by invigilators if required, packs scripts without delay and ensures they are despatched promptly in accordance with awarding body regulations.